samyakshah3/Data-Scrappers/README.md

-# Data-Scrappers
+# Data-Scrapper
-Data Scrappers - Foe Educational Purposes Only.
+For Educational Purposes Only.
+The scrappers were built for Market Research and Analysis and are available for learning purposes.